SunVox: Pattern Timeline

-Unlike other trackers which they used a fixed length pattern slot system, the length and location of patterns in SunVox are dynamic, so patterns can be played at any time, providing a flexible timing for any instruments.
-Instead of using numerical ID for pattern, SunVox uses pattern icon to identify the type of the pattern, representing in a 16x16, user editable bi-color icon (background and foreground color).
+Unlike other trackers which use a fixed length pattern slot system, the length and location of patterns in SunVox are dynamic, so patterns can be played at any time, providing a flexible timing for any instruments.
+Instead of using numerical ID for pattern, SunVox uses a 16x16, user editable bi-color icon (background and foreground color).
 Each pattern can have its own name, to provide more details.

-In the 2.0.0 update, SunVox also features "super track" mode, which it can be used for toggle solo or mute a single row of pattern by enable / disable the midi signal, to focus on certain instruments.
+In the 2.0.0 update, SunVox also features "super track" mode, which it can be used for toggle solo or mute a single row of pattern by enabling / disabling the MIDI signal, to focus on certain instruments.
 This mode also have a feature for keeping any playing notes even the pattern ends.

 Commentary

-The website TapeOp.com had the following to say, with respect to the program's interface:

-"There are a lot of things about the interface that will probably be counter intuitive to someone coming from a more conventional DAW environment but if you've ever used and enjoyed a tracker you will feel right at home, and if you haven't you will find that once you're familiar with some tracker sequencing conventions SunVox has a very efficient work flow with a good balance between depth and usability."
+The website TapeOp.com had the following to say, with respect to the program's interface: "There are a lot of things about the interface that will probably be counter-intuitive to someone coming from a more conventional DAW environment, but if you've ever used and enjoyed a tracker you will feel right at home, and if you haven't you will find that once you're familiar with some tracker sequencing conventions, SunVox has a very efficient work flow with a good balance between depth and usability."

-To some, SunVox offers hope for music production on Android devices, as detailed herein:

-"Android would be almost a useless platform for music, except that Android runs SunVox perfectly and then you don’t need any other apps.
+To some, SunVox offers hope for music production on Android devices, as explained by online music technology magazine CDM in a 2020 article: "Android would be almost a useless platform for music, except that Android runs SunVox perfectly and then you don’t need any other apps.
 That’s six bucks well spent.
 And it’s on iOS, too.
-And free on macOS, Windows, Linux, and … you’ve got some old Windows CE device?
+And free[sic] on macOS, Windows, Linux, and… you’ve got some old Windows CE device?
 Don’t create toxic waste.
 Run SunVox."

 SunVox Compo

 Hosted by the developer of SunVox in October 2014, this annual event required SunVox users to submit an entry within 64kB size limit, but as of February 2024, the annual event required SunVox users to submit an entry by 4MB size limit; the entries can be in any genres and any style.
-During the competition, all the entries are displayed with a pixilang based visualizer.
-The tracks with the three highest votes, only if the packed file does not exceed 256kB, will be the winner of the year and they will be included as a demo track for SunVox.
+During the competition, all the entries are displayed with a visualizer written in Pixilang, a pixel-oriented programming language.
+The tracks with the three highest votes, only if the packed file does not exceed 256kB, will be the winner of the year and they will be included as a demo track in the distribution of SunVox.